Chahat999/Weather-clone/README.md

 # Weather-clone
-Created a weather clone using HTML , CSS and JavaScript
+Created a fully functional weather clone using HTML , CSS and JavaScript with API calls